站內檢索

 There is limited research regarding the economic problems faced by Buddhism in its development over the past 2000 years, which has contributed to much confusion and many misunderstandings.
 Venerable Master Hsing Yun is the first eminent monk to publicly disclose his Buddhist economic beliefs based on his experience propagating the Dharma in the past decades.
 Venerable Master Hsing Yun merges the laws of society with the Dharma, explaining in a considerate and rational manner.

-The Changing Functions of renjian fojiao 人間佛教 in Mainland China
+The Changing Functions of 'Renjian Fojiao' 人間佛教 in Mainland China

 Humanistic Religion From Guodian to Vimalakirti